Family law problems – More legal information

 Adoption, and children with special needs

-The Ministry of Children and Youth Service offers information and resources on indigenous children and youth, adoption, children with special needs and Children’s Aid.
+The Ministry of Children, Community and Social Services offers information and resources on indigenous children and youth, adoption, children with special needs, and Children’s Aid.

 Are you representing yourself without the help of a lawyer?